jina-ai/jina/docs/chapters/jep/jep-3/main.rst

 Rationale
 ---------
 The core issue of this use case is the need of marking the ``Chunks`` from different fields.
-During the query time, we would like to enable the users to change the selected fields in different queries without rebuilding the query ``Flow``.
+During the query time, the user should be able to change the selected fields in different queries without rebuilding the query ``Flow``.

 .. highlight:: json
 .. code-block:: json

     {
         "data": "painter",
         "top_k": 10,